-We are most fortunate to be able to use the Cheltenham Ladies College ‘Olympic’ swimming pool, a short walk across the playing field for weekly timetabled lessons.
-We believe that all pupils should become both comfortable and proficient in the water – both above and below – so we have evolved a programme of improvement that spans the full age range - Years 1 to 6.
+As part of the National Curriculum, all schools must provide swimming instruction either in Key Stage 1 or Key Stage 2.
+Pupils at Airthrie are fortunate to be able to use the 25m Cheltenham Ladies’ College swimming pool, a short walk across the playing field, for weekly timetabled lessons.
+We believe that all pupils should become both comfortable and proficient in the water, both above and below, and have developed a programme of improvement that spans the full age range.

-For Key Stage 2 the initial focus during the Autumn Term is on Stroke Technique and Improvement.
-Years 3 and 4 have swimming lessons on a Monday, Years 5 and 6 on a Friday.
+For Key Stage 2, the initial focus during the autumn term is on stroke technique and improvement.
+Years 3 and 4 have swimming lessons on a Monday and Years 5 and 6 on a Friday.
 Children move into three groups of differing ability with a minimum of three staff teaching these groups – often more if a member of staff is present in the water.
 The groups are not rigidly set and as they progress children may move from one group to another.

-During the Spring Term the Focus for Year 3 is the continuation of stroke technique and building-up stamina.
-But for Years 4 to 6, during the 1st half of the term, the focus is in the build-up to completion of the ASA Distance Award Scheme.
-This Distance Award Scheme requires Year 4 to complete 20 minutes of continuous swimming: Year 5; 25 minutes of continuous swimming and Year 6; 30 minutes of continuous swimming.
+During the spring term the focus for Year 3 is the continuation of stroke technique and building-up stamina, while for Years 4 to 6, during the first half of the term, the focus is on the build-up to completion of the ASA Distance Award Scheme.
+This Distance Award Scheme requires Year 4 to complete 20 minutes of continuous swimming: Year 5, twenty five minutes of continuous swimming and Year 6, thirty minutes of continuous swimming.

-During the 2nd half of the term, Years 3-6 practice for our Annual School Swimming Gala.
+During the second half of the term, Years 3-6 practice for our annual School Swimming Gala.
 All pupils participate in:

-In addition to the school Galas, the swimming tutors arrange a series of ‘Friendly’ Galas with other schools – for example the March Gala with years one and two of the Ladies College and the May Gala with St Edward’s School.
+In addition to the regular school galas, the swimming tutors arrange a series of friendly galas with local schools such as Cheltenham Ladies’ College and St Edward’s.

 Our Year 5 and 6 pupils also compete in the Cheltenham and District Primary Schools swimming gala in the summer.